turbot/steampipe-plugin-gcp/docs/tables/gcp_compute_machine_type.md

 # Table: gcp_compute_machine_type

 A machine type is a set of virtualized hardware resources available to a virtual machine (VM) instance, including the system memory size, virtual CPU (vCPU) count, and persistent disk limits.
+In Compute Engine, machine types are grouped and curated by families for different workloads.
+Compute Engine offers general-purpose, memory-optimized, compute-optimized, and accelerated-optimized families.

 ## Examples